alrichardbollans/spatial-preposition-annotation-tool-unity3d/calculation_explanations.md

 As simulation is used to calculate these features, the functions for calculations are given in an in-script WaitingGame_FunctionalFeatureExtraction.cs

+In order to the physics of falling/moving objects to work appropriately some objects need assigning an NonConvexMeshCollider approximation.
+All physics is handled in set_objects_at_rest.cs script.

+### Nonconvex collider approximation
+Necessary assets are provided in Unity3D Annotation Environment folder, except NonConvexMesh Collider asset which must be [purchased](https://assetstore.unity.com/packages/tools/physics/non-convex-mesh-collider-84867).
+This is used for better object physics.

 ### Support
 These calculations are executed in `print_support_positions()`.